-- <participation> has the attributes @event, @participant, @semRole, @distr, @rep (optional), @freq (optional), @exhaustiveness (default value: "non-exhaustive"), @evScope (default value: "narrow") and @polarity (default value: 'positive); - 2. <scoping> has the attributes @arg1, @arg2, @scopeRel.
+- <participation> has the attributes @event, @participant, @semRole, @distr, @rep (optional, default value: greater than or equal to 1), @exhaustiveness (default value: "non-exhaustive", abbreviated "nex"), @evScope (default value: "narrow") and @polarity (default value: 'positive); - 2. <scoping> has the attributes @arg1, @arg2, @scopeRel.

 Note that the attributes defined in this concrete syntax come in three varieties as far as their kinds of values are concerned: (1) those whose values are entity structures or link structures, such as @domain, @event, and @restrictions; (2) those whose values correspond to concepts, denoted by natural language content words, such as @pred and @pRel (in PP restrictions); (3) those whose values correspond to linguistic concepts and parameters, specified in the conceptual inventory, that serve to make certain semantic linguistic distinctions, such as @definiteness, @distr, and @scopeRel.

-For attributes of the second kind, notably for the @pred attribute, the values are provided by the nouns, verbs, adjectives and prepositions that constitute the corresponding markables in the annotated data.
-These values can be obtained by means of morphological preprocessing and lexical lookup (possibly with support for word sense disambiguation).
-In the example annotations in this document, such semantic values are represented by lexical items of the language of the primary data in the form of verb stems, singular (masculine) forms of nouns, and singular (masculine) forms of adjectives - the precise choice of these forms depends on the object language under consideration.
-For example, using 'LL1' to designate a lookup function that delivers (disambiguated) lexical items in the desired form for the language 'L1', the values of the three occurrences of the @pred attribute in example (63) below are $L{EN}(m5) = "enroll"$ , $L{EN}(m3) = "student"$ , and $L{EN}(m2) = "chinese"$ , respectively; for better readability of the annotations these values are shown rather than " $L{EN}(m5)$ " etc. (Note that, for convenience, the same values are also used in the abstract syntax.)
+For attributes of the second kind, notably for the @pred attribute, the values are provided by the nouns, verbs, adjectives and prepositions identified by the corresponding markables in the annotated data.
+These values can be obtained by means of morphological preprocessing and lexical lookup (possibly supported by word sense disambiguation) of the content of the markables.
+In the example annotations in this document, such semantic values are represented by canonical forms of the lexical items of the language of the primary data, such as verb stems, singular (masculine) forms of nouns, and singular (masculine) forms of adjectives - the precise choice of these forms depends on the object language under consideration.
+For example, using 'Lx(m)' to designate the lexical content of the markable 'm', and 'CF{L1}' to designate a function that delivers canonical forms of (disambiguated) lexical items for the language 'L1', the values of the three occurrences of the @pred attribute in example (63) below are CF{EN}(Lx(m5)) = "enroll", CF{EN}(Lx(m3)) = "student", CF{FR}(Lx(m3)) = "étudiant", and CF{EN}(m2) = "chinese"; for better readability of QuantML/XML annotations such values are shown rather than "CF{L1}(Lx(m5))" etc. (For convenience, the same values are also used in the abstract syntax.)
+(For convenience, the same values are also

-For attributes of the third kind the values are largely but not entirely language-independent; this document only considers attribute values of general linguistic significance, which is not restricted to English or any other particular language.
+For attributes of the third kind the values are largely but not entirely language-independent; this document only considers values of general linguistic significance, not restricted to English or another particular language.